openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 Set Broker Microservice's [Harvesting Status](#harvesting-status) to `paused`.

-This is called by the [Integration Tests](../openactive-integration-tests/) when they have finished running.
+This is called by [Integration Tests](../openactive-integration-tests/) when they have finished running.
 This reduces the load on the [Booking System](#booking-system-under-test) and on the user's machine in between runs of Test Suite.

 #### `GET /config`